TaygaHoshi/tt-project/Content/Special Actions.md

 **Effect**
 	This attack's precision roll is made against Constitution.
 	Ignores weapon precision.
 	This attack deals half weapon damage, and doesn't get the normal potency bonus to its damage.
-Instead, it applies 2 rounds of bleeding.
+Instead, it applies 2 hits of bleeding.
 	This action is considered a weapon attack.

 # Swap Weapons